 ||An HTTP 1.1 entity tag, which you can use to determine whether an object has changed.|

 Responses can also include a status code.
-Cloud Storage uses the standard HTTP/1.1 status codes.
-Error responses include an XML document in the response body, which contains information about the error conditions.
+Cloud Storage uses standard HTTP status codes.
+An error response includes an XML document in the response body, which contains information about the error conditions.
+For a list of status codes used by the XML API, see HTTP Status and Error Codes.

 A typical Cloud Storage response is shown in the following example.
 This

-example is a response to a list bucket request.
-The bucket name is
+example is a response to a request for listing a bucket's contents.
+The

-and the request is scoped so that only objects with the prefix
+travel-maps and the request is scoped so that only objects